zodern/mup-plugin-boilerplate/readme.md

 # Boilerplate for Meteor Up Plugins

-Learn how to create plugins from the [meteor up docs](http://meteor-up.com/docs#creating-a-plugin).
+Learn how to create plugins from the [Meteor Up docs](http://meteor-up.com/plugins.html#creating-a-plugin).

 ### Folders: